What is a residency?

 The immunization policy is the same as for undergraduate students admitted to the OD programme.

-The application deadline is January 31st, 2018.
-Applications are made directly to Professor Susan J. Leat (Head of Residencies), but mailed to Stephanie Forsyth at the address below.
+Applications are made directly to Professor Susan J. Leat (Head of Residencies), but mailed or emailed to Stephanie Forsyth at the address below.
 The application should include:

 - a letter of application/interest (indicate in which of these positions you are interested)